AdamGordonNY/left-of-right/SETUP.md

 # Content Hub Setup Guide

-This guide will help you set up and configure your Content Hub application with Clerk authentication and Supabase database.
+This guide will help you set up and configure your Content Hub application with Clerk authentication and Prisma/Supabase database.

 ## Prerequisites

 - Node.js 18+ installed
 - A Clerk account (free tier available)
-- A Supabase project (already configured)
+- A Supabase project with PostgreSQL database (already configured)

 ## Step 1: Clerk Authentication Setup